-- They come to the property to commit crimes.
+3. The criminal comes to the property to commit crimes

 The Crime Free Multi-Housing program addresses all three of these possibilities.
 By not renting to people with criminal intent, they not only reduce the likelihood of crime in the community, they also reduce the number of visitors who come to the property with criminal intent (i.e., to purchase or sell drugs).

 For the opportunistic criminal, the use of C.P.T.E.D.
 (Crime Prevention Through Environmental Design) has been used to combat crimes that might occur in the parking lots or common areas.
 This includes assaults, robberies, drive-by shootings, and auto thefts.

 Rental properties present a unique challenge for law enforcement.
 The typical Neighborhood Watch approach to residents in single family homes is not easily adapted to rental communities.
 In single family homes, owners generally have a large cash investment in the purchase of their home.
 This motivates owners to a greater concern about crime in their neighborhoods.
 With rising crime rates come lower property values.